05 Mar Add Workouts INTO Your Work

 For some of us, it’s tough to even imagine that sentence.
 We can’t envision how, or when, we would even fit a workout into our typical workday, when so many of us feel bogged down by our demanding schedules and responsibilities.
 How many times have you heard someone (or yourself) say, “I wish I had the time to exercise,” or, “If only there were more hours in a day”?

 Let’s go back to the studies.
 (We read them for you.)
 The effect a workout can have on us is immediate.
 It can significantly improve how you react to a not-so-great call with a client, or a pitch that fell flat.
 It can be the MVP in your next brand brainstorm, or the greatest wingman at your post-work happy hour.
-The impact it has on your productivity, sociability, mental health, is so massive, that scientists are yelling at us (they’re using italics!) to unapologetically incorporate our workouts INTO our workday. …Consider it a part of the job.
+The impact it has on your productivity, sociability, mental health, is so massive, that scientists are imploring us to unapologetically incorporate our workouts INTO our workday. …Consider it a part of the job.